 Download & Other Tools

-- Data Source: California Dept. of Finance, E-4 Historical Population Estimates for Cities, Counties, and the State (May 2020); U.S. Census Bureau, Population and Housing Unit Estimates (Jul.
-2020).
+- Data Source: California Dept. of Finance, E-4 Historical Population Estimates for Cities, Counties, and the State; U.S. Census Bureau, Population and Housing Unit Estimates (Aug.
+2021).

 - Footnote: Data for California, counties, and cities reflect the population on January 1; data for the U.S. reflect the population on July 1.
 N/A means that data are not available.